Ei! Oi. Esta página foi duplicada no site dos Cursos de Treinamento, com novas edições, em: O que isso significa? Distorção?

 We only have to worry about doing the same thing each time we visit the auditorium and being able to communicate what we find effectively.
 What follows next is How To Do Those “Same Things”.

-The beauty of the dB Volume is that the controls we need are on the same page as the meter itself.
+A beleza do Volume dB is that the controls we need are on the same page as the meter itself.
 We don’t have to go to an Preference page, then back to check that our setup is correct, or to change it.
 When a light and color test tool does the same thing, there will be angels singing.

 Response ‘slow’ is what we want.
 Why?
 That is what the clever engineering types at the Society of Motion Pictures and Television Engineers have figured out, is the best answer.
 Generally, the reason is that we need to get a nice response from the meter that captures a stable range of the sounds, at all frequencies.
 If we used ‘fast’ the readings wouldn’t be as consistent from visit to visit.
 Click through to ‘slow’.